Let's Find Out...about Borrowing History!

 Borrowing History (aka Reading History), is a feature in the catalog that will keep a record of all the physical items you have borrowed from us.

 Borrowing History is not automatically turned on, so you will need to log in to your BiblioCommons account and enable it.
 Once you enable Borrowing History, the catalog will start recording what you check out from that point forward.

 If you're ready to enable Borrowing History, log in to your account, then select "My Settings" from the drop down menu in the upper right hand corner.
 In the left menu, you will see the option "Borrowing History."
 Click on that and you will see the option to enable your Borrowing History.

-Some of you may remember turning this feature on in the past in the Classic Catalog).
-If you have already been collecting your Reading History in the Classic Catalog, Bibliocommons will pull over the data that has already been collected.
+Some of you may have enabled this feature in the past in the Classic Catalog.
+If you have already been collecting your Reading History in the Classic Catalog, BiblioCommons will pull over the data that has already been collected.
 If you have not been collecting your Reading History in the Classic Catalog, your data will start being collected from the time you enable it in BiblioCommons.

 Once you've enabled it, you can view your Borrowing History by visiting My Library Dashboard.

 Important stuff to note:

 - If you disable Borrowing History, it will wipe all of the records stored and there will be no way to recover them.
 If you turn it back on, it will begin tracking from the date it was re-enabled.